Labour is defined as regular coordinated contractions that cause your cervix to dilate.

 The birth plan concept is far more relevant for pregnant women going through the public system to have their baby where there is no personalised care and where their the staff looking after them in the labour are strangers, who often have their own bias as to how you should be managed, irrespective of your thoughts.

 I focus on personalised individual pregnancy care and during the course of the pregnancy.
-I suggest you ask me questions, advise me of expectatations and plans at your antenatal visits with me so we can work through them.
+I suggest you ask me questions, advise me of expectations and plans at your antenatal visits with me so we can work through them.

 I can make relevant notes.
 That means when you are admitted in labour we are both ‘on the same page’ with consideration of you expectations and wishes.
 It is very easy for me to bring the midwifery staff ‘up to pace’ with what we have discussed.

-See also Birth plan – Do I need one? in the Questions and Answer section
+See also Birth plan – Do I need one? in the Questions and Answer section.

 What is most important?

-I believe that mother and baby wellbeing are the most important considerations and should not be compromised.
+I believe that mother and baby well-being are the most important considerations and should not be compromised.

 I want you to have a successful outcome for yourself and your baby with the minimum intervention necessary and for you and your husband/partner to have a memorable and joyful experience.
 After all childbirth is one of the most important and exciting times of your life!

-See also Labour and Delivery in the Questions and Answer section
+See also Labour and Delivery in the Questions and Answer section.